 District attorney issuing report on deadly attack on police

-FILE - In this July 17, 2016 file photo, Baton Rouge police respond to active shooter near Hammond Aire Shopping Center in Baton Rouge.
-Gavin Long fatally shot two police officers and a sheriff's deputy...
-BATON ROUGE, La.
+In this July 17, 2016 file photo, an East Baton Rouge Sheriff's officer enters the B-Quick convenience store at the shooting scene in Baton Rouge, La., where several law enforcement officers were either shot or killed.
+Gavin Long fatally shot two police officers and a sheriff's deputy and wounded three other officers before a SWAT officer killed Long outside the Baton Rouge convenience store.

 Add your comments below